ipfs-inactive/docs/content/introduction/how-ipfs-works.md

 This is where the [IPLD project](https://ipld.io/) comes in. **Hashes identify content, and IPLD translates between data structures**.
 Since different distributed systems structure their data in different ways, IPLD provides libraries for combining pluggable modules (parsers for each possible type of IPLD node) to resolve a path, selector, or query across many linked nodes (allowing you explore data regardless of the underlying protocol).
 IPLD provides a way to translate between content-addressable data structures: “Oh you use Git-style, no worries, I can follow those links.
 Oh you use Ethereum, I got you, I can follow those links too!”

-The IPFS protocol uses “IPFS-flavored IPLD” to get from raw content to an IPFS address.
+The IPFS protocol uses IPLD to get from raw content to an IPFS address.
 IPFS has its own preferences and conventions about how data should be broken up into a DAG (more on DAGs below!); IPLD links content on the IPFS network together using those conventions.

 **Everything else in the IPFS ecosystem builds on top of this core concept: linked, addressable content is the fundamental connecting element that makes the rest work.**